yemoalakija/michael-jordan-at-chicago-bulls/README.md

 #### Home

-This page details Michael Jordan's biography in brief bullet points to cature the attention of the reader at a glance.
+This is the front page of the website that introduces Michael Jordan and its followed by his biography in brief to cature the attention of the reader at a glance.
 It also mentions his background in his basketball career.
-There is also an overlay effect on his name "Michael Jordan" in the header section.

 ![home](assets/images/homeshot%20(76).png)